5 reasons to knock out your taxes this week

-The tax filing deadline for 2023 is Tuesday, April 18, 2023.
-That may seem a way off, but there are some advantages to getting a move on when filing your taxes.
+The tax filing deadline for 2024 is Monday, April 15, 2024.
+That may seem a way off, but there are some advantages to doing an early tax filing.
 If you’re feeling overwhelmed, you’re not alone.
-It’s completely normal to feel overcome at the prospect of wading through the tax filing process as a small business owner, entrepreneur, or creator.
+It’s completely normal to feel overcome at the prospect of wading through the filing process as a small business owner, entrepreneur, or creator.
+Keep reading to understand the upsides and considerations if you start filing taxes early.

-Block Advisors is here to encourage you to complete your 2022 tax filing sooner, rather than later.
-Below are five excellent motivators to meet with a Block Advisors tax professional ASAP to get your tax season started.
+You may wonder, “How early can you file taxes?”
+Block Advisors is here to encourage you to complete your 2023 tax filing sooner rather than later.
+Below are five excellent motivators to meet with a Block Advisors tax professional ASAP to get your tax season on track.

 Table of Contents